 A couple more Resistance missions pushed us up agonisingly close to Rank 4, but we didn’t quite get there on this outing.

-So far, I’ve really been enjoying this pack.
+I’ve really enjoyed playing with this pack.
 I know this isn’t a pack that everyone was delighted about but I really seriously was, and I was honestly a little confused by the reactions I was seeing within the community.
 If you don’t like Star Wars, you probably won’t like this pack.
 If you do, I think there’s a lot here to love.
 Having our own little BB droid following us around is not getting old any time soon, and flying the Millennium Falcon definitely won’t.
-We haven’t done too much with our lightsaber just yet – though we do have one now, so we’ll try to look into that a bit more in future streams.